Boulder Creek, Queensland: Geography

 The watercourse Boulder Creek (after which the locality is presumably named) rises in the north of the locality and flows to the south-east of the locality where it becomes a tributary to the Dee River within the North East Coast drainage basin.

 The Mount Victoria gold field is located within the locality at 23.654°S 150.336°E. There is a current mining lease for the site.

 History

 The Mount Victoria mine was active in the 1880 and 1890s.

 Mount Victoria Provisional School opened in 1904.
 On 1 January 1909, it became Mount Victoria State School.
 It had low student numbers and closed in 1914.
+The school was at approx 23.64705°S 150.33535°E.